Improving Confidence Estimates for Unfamiliar Examples: Experiments

 Our main table of results is shown in Table~\ref{tab:bigtable}.
 The \textbf{baseline} is a single uncalibrated ResNet-18 network.
 The others correspond to the methods described in Sec.~\ref{sec:method}.
 For the baseline, we show the absolute error, and for the other methods, we show the percent reduction in error compared to the baseline (e.g. a drop from 0.10 to 0.09 is a 10\% reduction) to facilitate comparison.
 The complete table with absolute error is included in the supplemental material.
 All methods except baseline use calibration.

-\textbf{Familiar vs. Novel Performance:} Looking at baseline performance in Table~\ref{tab:bigtable}, we see much higher error rates for novel samples, compared to familiar, for all tasks.
-The label error and calibration error are both higher, leading to much higher NLL and Brier error. {\em This means the baseline classifier is less accurate and has poor ability to detect its own inaccuracy on novel samples} --- it does not know what it does not know.
-For example, in gender recognition, the label error increases from 2.8\% for novel to 14.7\%; the calibration error ECE increases from 0.013 to 0.109; and the NLL increases from 0.083 to 0.542.
-Figure~\ref{fig:e99} underscores the prevalence of confident errors, which are several times more common for novel samples than familiar.
+\textbf{Familiar vs. Unfamiliar Performance:} Looking at baseline performance in Table~\ref{tab:bigtable}, we see much higher error rates for unfamiliar samples, compared to familiar, for all tasks.
+The label error and calibration error are both higher, leading to much higher NLL and Brier error. {\em This means the baseline classifier is less accurate and has poor ability to detect its own inaccuracy on unfamiliar samples} --- it does not know what it does not know.
+For example, in gender recognition, the label error increases from 2.8\% for unfamiliar to 14.7\%; the calibration error ECE increases from 0.013 to 0.109; and the NLL increases from 0.083 to 0.542.
+Figure~\ref{fig:e99} underscores the prevalence of confident errors, which are several times more common for unfamiliar samples than familiar.

-The differences between novel and familiar for object presence classification are substantial but smaller than other tasks, as expected, since VOC (familiar) and COCO (novel) images were both sampled from Flickr using similar methodologies~\cite{lin2014microsoft}.
-The larger differences in average AP (label error) may be due to lower frequency for a given object category in COCO.
+The differences between unfamiliar and familiar for object presence classification are substantial but smaller than other tasks, as expected, since VOC (familiar) and COCO (unfamiliar) images were both sampled from Flickr using similar methodologies~\cite{lin2014microsoft}.
+The larger differences in mean AP (label error) may be due to lower frequency for a given object category in COCO.

 \textbf{Importance of calibration: } Table~\ref{tab:calibration} compares performance of the baseline and ensemble methods, both without and with T-scale calibration.
 Calibrated single models outperform uncalibrated models, and ensembles of calibrated models outperform ensembles of uncalibrated models.
 For example, in cat vs. dog recognition, the baseline NLL drops from 0.423 to 0.295, a 30\% reduction; and the ensemble NLL drops from 0.286 to 0.229, a 20\% reduction.
 Though not shown, a calibrated ensemble of uncalibrated models performs very similarly to an ensemble of calibrated models.
 For the object presence task, there is little effect of calibration because the classifier trained on the training samples was already well-calibrated for the familiar validation samples.
 We also found calibration to improve the Bayesian method~\cite{kendall2017uncertainties}.
 Calibration has little effect for distillation and G-distillation, likely because distillation's fitting to soft labels makes it less confident.
 For those methods, we used calibration only when $T>=1$, as setting $T<1$ always made classifiers more over-confident.
 In Table~\ref{tab:bigtable}, ``T-scaling'' refers to the T-scaled baseline, and T-scaling is used for all other non-baseline methods as well.